sciZer0/newdiscoveries/c/README.md

 The New Concept of Energy is:

-> ### Energy is the resource for Organism to be pushing an object in a certain direction during every moment of a certain time period, by its Hand applying a certain Force (effort).
+> ### Energy is the resource for Organism to be pushing an object in a certain direction during every moment of a certain time period, by its Hand applying a certain non-zero Force (effort).

 Now more on Work.